devspace-sh/devspace/docs/pages/cli/deployment/containerize-your-app.md

 title: Containerize a project
 ---

-DevSpace requires your project to have at least one Dockerfile that can be built.
+DevSpace requires your project to have at least one Dockerfile that can be built with docker.
 If you don't have a working Dockerfile, DevSpace can help you create one.

 # Containerize your existing application